tolkit/fasta_windows/README.md

     -c, --canonical_kmers <canonical_kmers>    Should the canonical kmers be calculated?
 Boolean, input true or false.
                                                [default: false]
     -f, --fasta <fasta>                        The input fasta file.
-    -d, --kmer_distance <kmer_distance>        Calculate kmer count distance to reference?
-Boolean, input true or false.
-                                               [default: false]
-    -k, --kmer_size <kmer_size>                Size of kmer to determine the diversity of in windows. [default: 4] -o, --output <output>                      Output filename for the CSV (without extension).
+    -o, --output <output>                      Output filename for the CSV (without extension).
     -w, --window_size <window_size>            Integer size of window for statistics to be computed over. [default:
                                                1000]